-The federal army was too small to squash the rebellion so Washington invoked the Militia Act of 1792.
+The federal army was too small to squash the rebellion, so Washington invoked the Militia Act of 1792.
 He then led a large force of men to put down the rebellion.
-The rebels did not fight and the rebellion was over without a shot fired.
+The rebels did not fight, and the rebellion was over without a shot fired.

-In 1796 Washington retired from office.
-He served two terms although he could have been elected for a third.
+In 1796, Washington retired from office.
+He served two terms, although he could have been elected for a third.
 This tradition of serving two terms lasted until Franklin Roosevelt.

-Retirement and Death
+George Washington Facts: Retirement and Death

-Washington's retirement was a sense of relief for him and he continued his life of planting on Mount Vernon.
+Washington's retirement was a sense of relief for him, and he continued his life of planting on Mount Vernon.

 Washington came down with pneumonia and died due to bloodletting.
-The nation mourned his death and even those in foreign countries mourned him.
+The nation mourned his death, and even those in foreign countries mourned him.
 Napoleon took 10 days off to mourn the Death of Washington.

-Henry Lightfoot Lee eulogized Washington the best when he said, "First in War, First in Peace and first in the hearts of his countrymen."
+Henry Lightfoot Lee eulogized Washington the best when he said, "First in War, First in Peace, and first in the hearts of his countrymen."

 - Wikipedia - George Washington

-- White House – George Washington
+- All Things Liberty - George Washington Archives

-- Mount Vernon – George Washington
+- Miller Center - George Washington

-- George Washington Video
+- Presidency of George Washington